 There are pros and cons to both manual and electronic audit methods.
 Learn more about them in the Audit instructions.
-[PDF - 248KB]
+[PDF – 372KB]

-Once a year, IHS, Tribal, and Urban Indian health care facilities nationwide voluntarily perform a self-audit of medical records for their patients with diabetes.
-Participating facilities send their data to the IHS Division of Diabetes for centralized processing and analysis.
-The data are aggregated and used to generate reports to contribute to the need for nationwide information for GPRA or Government Performance and Results Act, Congress, and other IHS and Federal agencies.
+Once a year, IHS, Tribal, and Urban Indian health care facilities nationwide audit medical records for their patients with diabetes.
+Participating facilities submit their data to the IHS Division of Diabetes for centralized processing and analysis.
+The data are aggregated and used to generate reports with nationwide information for IHS leadership, Congress, and other Federal agencies.

 Each year the data elements in the Audit are reviewed and changed as necessary to reflect current standards of diabetes care.